GeorgeDurieux/USA-Phone-Number-Validator/README.md

 **HOW TO RUN LOCALLY:**

-To run this tool locally on your machine, follow these steps:<br />
+To run this tool locally on your machine, follow these steps:

-Clone this repository to your local machine using git clone.<br />
+1. Clone this repository to your local machine using git clone.<br />
-Open the index.html file in your web browser.<br />
+2. Open the index.html file in your web browser.<br />
-Input a phone number and click the "Check number" button to see the validation result.
+3. Input a phone number and click the "Check number" button to see the validation result.

 **TECHNOLOGIES USED:**